Terms and Conditions

 At Johnson admissions decisions are made independently of an applicant’s financial situation.
 We work in partnership with our applicants and students to find the most beneficial mixture of funding options available to help cover their educationally related costs without compromising institutional, professional, or legal standards.
 Obtaining an MBA is a big investment in time, effort, and money.
 Most will have to make significant lifestyle adjustments to accommodate the cost of school and the decrease in personal income.
 We ask students to take on the primary responsibility for covering educational costs and to use savings, income from work and other resources at their disposal to help cover such costs.

-Johnson provides scholarships to a substantial percentage who apply to the 2-year or 1-year residential MBA programs.
+Johnson provides scholarships to a substantial percentage who apply to the Two-Year residential MBA program.
 Decisions on scholarship recipients are made after an offer of admission is made.
 Admitted students are notified in their admissions decision letter if selected for scholarship.
 Similar criteria are used to determine merit as are used to evaluate applicants for admission: demonstrated leadership and interpersonal skills, prior academic performance, GMAT scores, the breadth and depth of work experience, writing skills, interviewing ability, extracurricular and community involvement, recommendations, and previous achievements.

 Executive MBA programs offer a limited number of small and partial merit-based scholarships.
 Scholarships are granted at the discretion of the admissions committee.
 You do not need to apply to these scholarships separately—you will be considered for them as part of your application for admission.